jbalsamo/grading-agent/docs/GRADING_GUIDE.md

 ## Support

-For issues or questions about the grading agent:
+For issues or questions about the Grading Helper grading workflow:
 1. Check this guide
 2. Review the agent capabilities with the `status` command
 3. Enable debug mode (`-D` flag) to see detailed matching information